Chart Color Schemes

 Gillieston Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Four projects identified by AreaSearch may impact the area: Ravensfield Estate Farley, The Loxford Estate, Maitland Mental Health Rehabilitation Project, and Maitland Local Housing Strategy 2041.
+Four projects identified by AreaSearch are expected to impact the local area significantly.
+These key projects include Ravensfield Estate Farley, The Loxford Estate, Maitland Mental Health Rehabilitation Project, and Maitland Local Housing Strategy 2041.

 Professional plan users can use the search below to filter and access additional projects.